jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 I'd seen this book recommended as a bunch of peoples' all-time favourite books, so I thought it warranted a read.
 Really enjoyed it -- Caro does a great job of making what could be incredibly tedious minutiae really gripping.

-One thing I found very interesting reading the book is how important women were to the story of Robert Moses:
+One thing I found interesting reading the book is how important women were to the story of Robert Moses:
 He was in many ways shaped by his mother & grandmother and his downfall was precipitated by a group of women.

-This book was both very entertaining and enlightening -- I feel like I have a better grasp of how cities are shaped and the ways in which political power is applied and made manifest.
+This book was both entertaining and enlightening -- I feel like I have a better grasp of how cities are shaped and the ways in which political power is applied and made manifest.

 # Lenin's Tomb, by David Remnick